-This fine torso of a standing Buddha is carved in diaphanous robes falling in elegant pleats, with drapes falling fluently along the contours of the body.
+This fine figure of a standing Buddha is carved in diaphanous robes falling in elegant pleats, with drapes falling fluently along the contours of the body.
 The missing right hand was higher and raised, probably in abhayamudra (fearlessness), the left hand lower, probably in varadamudra (generosity).
-The sensitive manner of carving, simple style of clothing and crisp treatment of the pleats relate this impressive figure to the Northern Qi period.
+The sensitive manner of carving, simple style of clothing and crisp treatment of the pleats allow us to date this figure to the Northern Qi period.

 Chin Hsiao-Yi, The Art of Contemplation, Religious Sculpture from Private Collections, exh. cat., National Palace Museum, Taipei, 1997, pl.
 27;

 Gaoxiong Shi Li Mei Shu Guan, Ancient Chinese Sculpture II, exh. cat., Kaoshung Museum of Art, Taiwan, 2000, pl.
 20 and 21;

 Hai-Wai Yi-Chen, Chinese Art in Overseas Collections, Buddhist Sculpture I, exh. cat., National Palace Museum, Taipei, 1998, pl.
 37